Debt Consolidation Programs: How They Work and Best Options for 2026

 Set up automatic payments for your debt management plan to ensure you never miss a payment.
 Consistent on-time payments are crucial for maintaining your negotiated interest rates and improving your credit score over time.

 Throughout the program, you'll receive ongoing support and education.
 Many agencies offer financial literacy workshops, budgeting tools, and access to counselors if your circumstances change.
-The typical timeline runs 3-5 years, though this varies based on your total debt amount and monthly payment capacity.
+The typical timeline runs 3 to 5 years, though this varies based on your total debt amount and monthly payment capacity.
 For example, $20,000 in credit card debt with a $500 monthly payment at 9% interest would take approximately 4 years to pay off.

 It's important to understand that creditors aren't legally obligated to accept the agency's proposals.
 However, most major issuers participate in these programs because they prefer receiving consistent payments through a structured plan rather than risking default or bankruptcy.